-- Policy and Planning Research: research relevant coastal policies from other state and regional agencies or organizations, and assist with policy development to support the Port Master Plan Update and other land or water use planning projects.
-This may include preparing literature reviews, policy memos, public comment letters, infographics and slide decks, or data analysis. - Project Review and Entitlement: assist the Planning Department to conduct environmental review (CEQA and Coastal Act) for Planning & Green Port projects and activities, such as aquaculture and blue technology pilot projects. - Stakeholder and Community Outreach: assist Planning & Green Port staff to support and participate in stakeholder or community meetings and/or correspond with regional, state, and federal stakeholders on adaptation planning, the Port Master Plan Update, and other long range planning efforts.
+- Policy and Planning Research: research relevant coastal policies from other state and regional agencies or organizations and assist with policy development to support the Port Master Plan Update, Trust Lands Use Plan, and sea level rise adaptation planning.
+This may include preparing literature reviews, policy memos, public comment letters, infographics and slide decks, or data analysis. - Project Review and Entitlement: assist the Planning Department to conduct environmental review (CEQA and Coastal Act) for Planning and Environment projects and activities, such as aquaculture and blue technology pilot projects. - Community Outreach: assist Port staff to participate in stakeholder or community meetings and/or correspond with regional, state, and federal stakeholders on adaptation planning, the Port Master Plan Update, Trust Lands Use Plan, and other long range planning efforts.